-Most of the accessories mentioned below have been with me and tested for about one year and 1200-1500 rounds.
+Most of the SUB-2000 accessories mentioned below have been with me and tested for about one year and 1200 to 1500 rounds.

-Checking on line for accessories I came across Performance Services LLC of Webberville TX, they provide an interesting set of products for the S2K.
+Checking on line for accessories I came across Performance Services LLC of Webberville, Tex., they provide an interesting set of products for the S2K.
 The owner, Todd, confirmed that he is planning to set up a website soon, in the mean time you can place orders via Gunbroker.

-Performance Services makes some state-of-the-art anodized aluminium replacements, with or without fibre optic insert.
-I bought a red fibre optic insert that comes with aluminium adjustment screws.
+Performance Services makes some state-of-the-art anodized aluminium replacements, with or without fiber optic insert.
+I bought a red fiber optic insert that comes with aluminium adjustment screws.
 It’s on another planet in term of toughness.

-The standard sight picture isn’t wonderful and the fibre optic gives nice, clear contrast, but what it’s really outstanding is the quality.
-The without fiber optic blades are available in two size 1/16” or 3/32”.
+The standard sight picture isn’t wonderful and the fiber optic gives nice, clear contrast, but what it’s really outstanding is the quality.
+The without fiber optic blades are available in two size 1/16” or 3/32.”
 Since zeroing the S2K isn’t easy, I used some clay-like material to take a mold of the original blade position in order not to have to zero the Performance Services sight.

-Performance Services LLC single point sling attachment – The sling attachment is composed of two black anodized aluminium half rings that are clamped on the nut that keeps together the two halves of the receiver (“collar” according to the excellent Kel Tec Manual).
+Performance Services LLC single point sling attachment – The sling mount is composed of two black anodized aluminium half rings that are clamped on the nut that keeps together the two halves of the receiver (“collar” according to the excellent Kel-Tec Manual).
 To the ring is attached a heavy-duty quick detachable sling swivel.
-Pushing the button you can take off the swivel or rotate it 90°.
+Pushing the button you can take off the swivel or rotate it 90 degrees.
 Again the part is very well designed and executed as a boutique mechanic shop can provide.

-The SUB-2000 is an interesting little gun that competes in an overcrowded segment dominated by government contractors.
-Kel Tec decided to sacrifice quality in order to hit the market with a price tag far below its carbine competitors.
+The SUB-2K is an interesting little gun that competes in an overcrowded segment dominated by government contractors.
+Kel-Tec decided to sacrifice quality in order to hit the market with a price tag far below its carbine competitors.
 I understand the business logic behind it, but I think it’s a pity.
-Still, there are ways to make this gun not only more fun, but more reliable and useful.
+Still, there are ways to make this gun not only more fun, but more ergonomic, reliable and useful.